 Whenever you press your palm against your chest, you can feel your heart beating.
 Those beats are your heart pumping blood into and out of its chambers and to the rest of your body.
 First, the upper two chambers of the heart (atria) contract to receive blood.
 Then, the lower two chambers (ventricles) contract to send blood out to the body.

 Atrial fibrillation is more than just an annoyance.
 It can be very serious.
 Because blood doesn't pump efficiently from the atria to the ventricles, it can pool and form clots.
 If one of these clots breaks off and gets stuck in an artery in your brain, you can have a stroke.
 People who have atrial fibrillation are five times more likely to have a stroke than those who don't have the condition.
-AFib also makes your heart a less efficient pumper, which can increase your risk for heart failure.
+AFib also makes your heart a less efficient pumper, which can raise your risk for heart failure.

 Am I at Risk for Atrial Fibrillation?